Maniac Cop 2

-Maniac Cop 2 is a 1990 American action slasher film directed by William Lustig and written by Larry Cohen.
-It is the second installment in the Maniac Cop film series.
+Maniac Cop 2 is a 1990 American slasher film directed by William Lustig and written by Larry Cohen.
+It is a sequel to Maniac Cop (1988) and is the second installment in the Maniac Cop film series.
 It stars Robert Davi, Claudia Christian, Michael Lerner, and Bruce Campbell, with Robert Z'Dar returning as Matthew Cordell, an undead police officer-turned-serial killer following his own murder.

 Maniac Cop 2 was released direct-to-video in 1990, and received mixed-to-positive reviews, with many considering it as an improvement over its predecessor.
 It was followed by Maniac Cop III: Badge of Silence (1993).

 Plot

 After being impaled by a pipe and plunged into a body of water, the now-undead "Maniac Cop" Matthew Cordell acquires a junked police cruiser and restarts his killing spree through New York City.
 Finding a convenience store in the middle of a robbery, he kills the clerk; the thief is subsequently killed in a shootout with police.
 As Cordell stalks the streets, his enemies Officers Jack Forrest and Theresa Mallory are put back on duty by Deputy Commissioner Edward Doyle, who has the two undergo a psychiatric evaluation under Officer Susan Riley.
 While Jack is content that Cordell is dead, Theresa is convinced that Cordell is still alive and plotting his revenge.

 At a newsstand, Jack is fatally stabbed by Cordell.
 In order to protect the memory of Commissioner Pike, the corrupt official who originally framed Cordell, the police refuse to inform the public of the nature of recent events.
 This, along with her belief that Cordell is alive and killing, prompts Theresa to appear on a talk show to inform the public about Cordell.
 A traffic cop is murdered by Cordell later while attempting to tow a man's car.
-The man who was having his car towed is arrested on suspicion on the cop's murder.
+The man who was having his car towed is arrested on suspicion of the cop's murder.
 While en route to a hotel in a taxi, Theresa is joined by Susan, and the two are attacked by Cordell, who kills the cabbie and forces Susan and Theresa off the road.
 After handcuffing Susan to the steering wheel of a car and sending her into the busy streets, Cordell kills Theresa by snapping her neck.
 Gaining control of the car, Susan crashes and is found by authorities.

 Elsewhere, a stripper named Cheryl is attacked in her apartment by Steven Turkell, who has strangled at least six other exotic dancers.
 Cordell arrives, murders two officers whom Cheryl called for, and helps Turkell escape.
 Turkell befriends Cordell and takes him back to his apartment, where Cordell stays for a short while.
 After Cordell leaves, Turkell visits a strip club, where he is identified by Cheryl to Susan and Detective Lieutenant Sean McKinney.
 He is arrested and placed in a holding cell.